aalexlu/content/ACurrent/Sociolinguistics/7 Variation and style - Challenges to "attention" model, audience design.md

 Descriptivism: How people *do* use language

 **Nordic countries**
+- *Norwegians* have easiest time understanding both but easier to understand Swedes
-- Swedish far back
+- *Swedish* far back
-- Danish has frog in mouth (prescriptive) – maybe further back phonology like glottal
+- *Danish* has frog in mouth (prescriptive) – maybe further back phonology like glottal
 - Lexical similarities, phonological differences but recognizable
+- Syntax possessive before vs after

+Serbia / Croatia